awsdocs/amazon-eventbridge-user-guide/doc_source/eb-api-destinations.md

 1. Choose **Create**\.

 After you create an API destination, you can select it as the target of a [rule](eb-rules.md)\.
+To use an API destination as a target, you must provide an IAM role with the correct permissions\.
+For more information, see [Permissions required for EventBridge to access targets using IAM roles](eb-use-identity-based.md#eb-target-permissions)

 ## Service\-linked role for API destinations<a name="eb-api-destination-slr"></a>